 Travel with a assistance dog

-If you need to travel with a seeing eye dog or emotional support dog in the cabin, you can do so as long as they meet the conditions required in each case.
+If you need to travel with a service animal or emotional support dog in the cabin, you can do so as long as they meet the conditions required in each case.

 If you have a visual or sensory disability, problems with balance, diabetes, or epilepsy, you can travel with your guide dog in the cabin of the airplane on all our routes, except where restricted by local law.

-Your dog must wear an official symbol (tag and patch) or travel with documentation that identifies it as an assistance animal or that it’s being trained to be a guide dog.
+Your dog must wear an official symbol (tag and patch) or travel with documentation that identifies it as an assistance animal or that it’s being trained to be a service dog.

 If you’re traveling to the Sangster International Airport in Montego Bay, Jamaica, you must request authorization to enter the country with your dog through the official Government of Jamaica website.
 During the boarding process, you must present this document and all other items required by local authorities.